Ecdysozoa III: Myriopoda and Pancrustacea

 - Morphological: Legg et al. 2013..
 Note, the synopsis of their result above omits many fossil taxa.
 Interested students should consult the publication.

 - Miracrustacea: Remipedia and Hexapoda are closely related.
 Seems odd, but each group has fossil relatives that, like Hexapoda, have replaced the second antenna with an appendage-free intercalary segment.
 Of course, this makes traditional "Crustacea" paraphyletic.

-- Little guys: Thecostraca, Copepoda, and Braqnchiopoda are closely related in both results.
+- Little guys: Thecostraca, Copepoda, and Branchiopoda are closely related in both results.
 Legg et al. refer to this as Entomostraca.

 Significant Points of Disagreement:

 - Ostracoda: Either ostracods are the sister taxon to all other pancrustaceans, or they are nested within Entomostraca with the other little guys.

 - Malacostraca: Are they closer to Miracrustacea or nested among the little guys?
 The molecular result supports a pleasing dichotomy between pancrustaceans closer to insects and those closer to the major marine groups (Vericrustacea) The morphological result is much more stratigraphically congruent.

 - The common ancestor was probably a shrimp-like creature.